 If you are missing these payments, you risk being subject to the trust fund recovery penalty.

 This means that the IRS will assess the business tax against your personal tax account and collect any tax that was not deposited from employees from you personally.
 This penalty is equal to 100% of the tax that was not collected or paid over to the IRS.
 It can be assessed against any responsible person who is able to, but fails to, collect or pay the taxes.
 This can result in personal liability for taxes that would otherwise be owed by a business.

 There are special procedures for how the IRS handles trust fund recovery penalties.
-These procedures cast a wide net and often result in many of the business officers and the company being liable for the taxes–in addition to the business itself.
+These procedures often result in the owners and officers of a business being liable for the taxes–in addition to the business itself.

 If you have failed to collect or pay payroll taxes or the IRS asserts that taxes have not been paid, contact us immediately.
 As former IRS attorneys, appeals officers, and auditors, we have a strong track record of successfully defending these types of cases.

 If you are under audit by the IRS or have received a notification about an audit, contact us immediately to ease the burden.
 Our number is 832-915-1040.